ok-456/NewBankProject/README.md

 Upon successful login, users can use the following commands:

+## SHOWMYACCOUNTS
-SHOWMYACCOUNTS - displays what open accounts the user has.
+displays what open accounts the user has.
+## NEWACCOUNT
-NEWACCOUNT - allows a user to create a new account.
+allows a user to create a new account.
+## MOVE
-MOVE - moves money from one of the user's accounts to another.
+Moves money from one of the user's accounts to another.
 User should enter two strings along with the command: the first string ("fromAccount") is where the money originated and the second string ("toAccount") is the destination account.
+## PAY
-PAY - allows a user to send money to another user.
+Allows a user to send money to another user.
 User should enter two strings along with the command: the first string is the customer name of the intended recipient, and the second string is the desired amount of money. exit/EXIT - will close the application.